-Persons who possess a high school diploma or its equivalent meet the basic eligibility requirement for admission to any public California two-year community college.
+Persons who possess a high school diploma or its equivalent meet the basic eligibility requirement for admission to any public California twoyear community college.

-Persons who do not possess a high school diploma or its equivalent, but who meet additional criteria are also eligible for admission if in the judgment of the College Admissions Officer they are capable of profiting from the instruction offered.
-Additional eligibility criteria include:
+Persons who do not possess a high school diploma or its equivalent but meet additional criteria are also eligible for admission if, in the judgment of the College Admissions Officer, they are capable of profiting from the instruction offered.
+Additional eligibility criteria include the following:

-- Persons who are eighteen (18) years of age or older. - Persons who are apprentices, as defined by Section 3077 of the California Labor Code. - Persons in grades K-12, under special circumstances. - The Los Angeles Community College District maintains a student record system that uses the social security number to identify an individual's records.
-However, if students do not wish to report their social security numbers, an alternate identification number will be assigned by the College and shall be used at all campuses in this district.
+- Persons who are eighteen (18) years of age or older - Persons who are apprentices, as defined by Section 3077 of the California Labor Code - Persons in grades K-12, under special circumstances

+The Los Angeles Community College District maintains a student record system that uses assigned identification numbers to identify an individual's records.
+This number shall be used at all campuses in this District.
 Changes in a student's ID# may be made only in the Admissions Office.